Winning a Democratic House Majority in 2026 is NOT a Foregone Conclusion.

 The 2026 Senate map does not present many Democratic pickup opportunities.

-If we want guardrails in 2026, the only option is the House!
+If we want guardrails in 2026, the best option is the House!